TosbackCgusBridge-Bot/CGUs-versions/Llbean/Privacy Policy.md

 800-559-0747, ext.
 58138
 preferences@llbean.com

-Please be sure to provide us your exact name and address, or the mailing label from your catalog, so that we can be sure to identify you correctly.
+So that we can be sure to identify you correctly, please be sure to provide us your exact name and address, or the mailing label from your catalog.
 Because mailings are planned in advance, it may take several weeks for your request to become effective.
-If, due to human error, you continue to receive unwanted communications, please contact us again and we will make every effort to correct the situation.
+If due to human error you continue to receive unwanted communications, please contact us again, and we will make every effort to correct the situation.

+To opt-out of direct personalized advertising on the Internet from L.L.Bean, click here.

 **Third Party Catalog Opt-Out Services**

 Over the past several years, many third party services have become available to help consumers opt-out of catalog mailings.
 We currently do not honor requests made through these services, with the exception of Catalog Choice.
-We made this decision after careful consideration of customer service, data protection, privacy and whether or not there were fees associated with the service.
+We made this decision after careful consideration of customer service, data protection, privacy and whether or not fees were associated with the service.
 It is important to us that consumers not have to pay to make a catalog opt-out request.
 Catalog Choice met all of our requirements.
-If you prefer to use their service, we welcome you to visit their website at catalogchoice.org.
+If you prefer to use their service, we welcome you to visit their Web Site at catalogchoice.org.
 Whether you use Catalog Choice or contact us directly with your mailing preferences, we are committed to meeting your needs.

  return to top

 **Cookies and Pixel Tags**
-A cookie is a small data file that is stored by your Web browser on your computer.
+A cookie is a small data file stored by your Web browser on your computer.
 Cookies enable you to place an order on our Web site.
-They also allow us to enhance and personalize your online shopping experience, so that the information you receive is more relevant to you.
+They also allow us to enhance and personalize your online shopping experience, so the information you receive is more relevant to you.

 For example, we use cookies to:

 *   Remember what items are in your Shopping Bag
 *   Recognize you when you return to our Web site
-*   Enable you to use Express Checkout, if you have created an account at llbean.com
+*   Enables faster checkout, if you have created an account at llbean.com
 *   Study how our customers navigate through our Web site and which products they request in site searches
+*   Deliver personalized marketing from L.L.Bean

 If you set your browser to refuse cookies, please call us at 800-221-4221 to place your order.